trinric/BlindSpot/README.md

 You will need to adjust many of the parameters before uploading to an arduino, such as eye height, distance from the wall, etc.

-The motion calculations were done using a standard pully/string window blind, and a stepper motor attached to a spool that locks into place.
+The motion calculations were done using a standard pulley/string window blind, and a stepper motor attached to a spool that locks into place.
+It checks every 10 minutes for a new angle, and rotates a spool a specific amount required to adjust the blinds to keep them just slightly below eye level.